Bethesda, Gwynedd: History

 The settlement's ancient name was Cilfoden, formerly known as Glanogwen.
-In 1823, the Bethesda Chapel was built and the town subsequently grew around and later named after it.
-The chapel was rebuilt in 1840.
+In 1820 the Bethesda Independent Chapel was built and the town subsequently grew around and later named after it.
+The chapel was enlarged in 1840.

 The town grew around the slate quarrying industries; the largest of the local quarries is the Penrhyn Quarry.
 At its peak, the town exported purple slate all over the world.
 Penrhyn Quarry suffered a three-year strike led by the North Wales Quarrymen's Union between 1900 and 1903 – the longest industrial dispute in British history.
-This led to the creation of the nearby village of Tregarth, built by the quarry owners, which housed the families of those workers who had not struck.
+This led to the building of a street of houses in the nearby village of Tregarth, by the quarry owners, to house the families of those workers who opted not to strike.
 It also led to the formation of three co-operative quarries, the largest of which Pantdreiniog dominated the town for many years.

 The A5 road runs through Bethesda and marked the border between Lord Penrhyn's land, and the freehold land.
 Most of the town is to the east and northeast of the road, with housing packed onto the hillside in irregular rows, built on the commons.
 On the current high street, all the public houses are found on the south side of the road.